Signed in as:

 There have been many changes in the past 100 years in Los Angeles.
 But the southwest corner of South Spring Street and West 7th Street in Downtown Los Angeles is remarkably unchanged.
 The building closest to the camera is 210 West 7th Street, built in 1913.

-There are 27 other filming locations then and now photos from this film covering the rest of the locations here on Page 4 in the Other Comedy Films (1920s - 1950s) Filming Locations Photo Gallery.
+There are 27 other filming locations then and now photos from this film covering the rest of the locations on Page 4 in the Other Comedy Films (1920s - 1950s) Filming Locations Photo Gallery.
+Click here to view the photos.

 Not a member yet?
 Click here to donate as little as $4 a month and become a member now!